BrianRosamilia/vue-crono/readme.md

 `this.$cron.start(methodName)`

-Note: Jobs are restarted from the beginning after being stopped
+*Note:* Jobs are restarted from the beginning after being stopped.
+Timers are cleaned up when components are destroyed.